We have a shared vision:

 ICSs are responsible for ensuring joint working between the NHS and Local Authorities to make shared commissioning (buying) decisions with providers, the voluntary, community and social enterprise sector (VCSE) and local people about how they use their resources, design services and improve the overall health and wellbeing of local people.

 The final legislation to enable the ICS to come into being, the Health and Care Act 2022 received Royal Assent on 28 April 2022.
 This confirmed the date for Integrated Care Systems and Integrated Care Boards to come into effect from 1 July 2022, replacing CCGs.
-In advance of this date, we are working in shadow form.
+Before this date, we worked in shadow form.